Languages of the United States: Official languages

-French is a de facto, but unofficial, language in Maine and Louisiana, while New Mexico law grants Spanish a special status.
+French is a de facto, but unofficial, language in Maine and Louisiana, and since 1848 New Mexico law has granted Spanish speakers in the state the right to receive many services in Spanish.
 The government of Louisiana offers services and most documents in both English and French, and New Mexico does so in English and Spanish.

 English is at least one of the official languages in all five permanently inhabited U.S. territories.
-In Puerto Rico both English and Spanish are official, although Spanish has been declared the principal official language.
+In Puerto Rico, both English and Spanish are official, although Spanish has been declared the principal official language.
 The school system and the government operate almost entirely in Spanish, but federal law requires the United States District Court for the District of Puerto Rico to use English, like the rest of the federal court system.

 Guam recognizes English and Chamorro.
 In the U.S. Virgin Islands, English is the only official language.
 In American Samoa, both English and Samoan are officially recognized; English is common but Samoan is also seen in some official communications.
 In the Northern Mariana Islands, English, Chamorro, and Carolinian are official.

 In New Mexico, although the state constitution does not specify an official language, laws are published in English and Spanish, and government materials and services are legally required (by Act) to be made accessible to speakers of both languages as well as Navajo and various Pueblo languages.
-New Mexico also has its own dialect of Spanish, which differs from Spanish spoken in the rest of Latin America.
+New Mexico also has its own dialect of Spanish, which differs from Spanish spoken in Latin America.